anttikes/graphql-demo/README.md

    - Issue `dotnet ef database update --startup-project "src/MovieCatalog.API/MovieCatalog.API.csproj" --project "src/MovieCatalog.Persistence/MovieCatalog.Persistence.csproj"`
 6. (If on Linux) Make the `deploy/deployInitialData.sh` executable, and issue `./deploy/deployInitialData.sh`
 7. (If on Windows) Use any suitable tool to send a similar network request as depicted in the file
-8. Open a browser window, navigate to `localhost:32741` and start running GraphQL queries
+8. Open a browser window, navigate to `localhost:32741` and start running GraphQL queries (filters & sorting also supported)
 9. Issue `docker compose --project-directory "src" stop` to stop the containers

 ## Notes
-The GraphQL API does not support modifying the actors participating in a movie or setting the director for a movie.
-The root cause is the use of constructor-based entity classes with no property setters, and those are not [properly supported](https://github.com/ChilliCream/hotchocolate/issues/4387) by the Hot Chocolate.
-To fix this the domain library would have to be refactored so that all business logic is extracted away from the entities.
+Filtering movies by genre during a query does not work.
+There's likely something wrong in the value comparer implementation, and likely a different kind of persistence mechanism is required in order for it to work correctly.
+Modifying genres or actors always overwrites the entire collection so simple add and remove operations are not supported at the moment